Who must file the Form TM.30 and can it be done online?

 If I, a foreigner, am the owner of the property or reside in a property owned by my Thai spouse, partner, or my Thai Company, Ltd., must I be reported on a Form TM.30 to Thai Immigration?

-You, as a foreigner, must be reported on Form TM.30 to Thai Immigration as residing at the property whether the property is owned by you, your Thai Company, Ltd., spouse/partner, or their relative.
+You, as a foreigner, you must be reported on Form TM.30 to Thai Immigration as residing at the property whether the property is owned by you, your Thai Company, Ltd., spouse/partner, or their relative.
+This only needs to be done one time.
+If you visit elsewhere and return to the same address, no new TM.30 form is required.

 How often must the TM.30 Form be filed?